gregynogwmc/gregynogwmc.github.io/practical.md

 ## Fees

-Attendees from outside Wales should inquire about fees and may need to pay in advance.
-Fees for attendees from Wales will normally be paid for by their institution.
+Attendees from outside Wales should enquire about fees and may need to pay in advance.
+Fees for attendees from Wales will normally be paid by their institution.

 ## Financial support for research students